cadolphs/aoc_2022/docs/day05.md

 crate line?
 Ideally that would yield an iterator over pairs (stack / box)?
 Though with the matching it seems there's some "lifetime" troubles.
 So, here it might just be more practicaly to just write a for-loop that checks what's at the positions...

+Next up, we'll have to actually implement the number of crates.
+Let's _not_ have that be a primitive `Vec`, because it might have some issues with mutability.